• Skip to primary navigation

 525 Buffalo Street

-Attracted by a generous stand of trees and glimpses of the Bow River, Alexander Cameron Rutherford leased a small lot from the National Park in 1908, and commissioned J. Luckett to build a summer cottage.
+Attracted by a generous stand of trees, Alexander Cameron Rutherford leased a small Banff lot from the National Park in 1902.
+In 1908 he commissioned J. Luckett to build a summer cottage.

 Mr. Rutherford, the first Premier of Alberta, revered trees, so much so he refused to cut down a living tree.
 Each Christmas his family would instead decorate a large cactus that otherwise lived in an unused corner of their year-round Edmonton home.
 Both Alexander and his wife, Mattie (nee Birkett) were avid horticulturists.